Explore the Test Word Switches for patterns with the Minskytron and Munching Squares!

 This makes a very round ellipse centered at the origin with its size determined by the initial point. epsilon determines the angular velocity of the circulating point, and slightly affects the eccentricity.
 If epsilon is a power of 2, then we don't even need multiplication, let alone square roots, sines, and cosines!
 The "circle" will be perfectly stable because the points soon become periodic.

-These shifts are now applied to the oscillators in a loop:
+These shifts are then applied to the three oscillators in a round-robin fashion loop:

 Rather than using the respective other coordinate of the individual oscillators, like we've seen it in the the basic algorithm for drawing a circle, here, the modifying term for a coordinate is based on the difference of this other coordinate to the respective coordinate of the next oscillator, thus connecting them in a daisy-chain.
 The shifts set up by the Test Word are applying an individual scaling (or distortion) to each of these factors.